mmann1123/pyGIS/pygis/_build/html/_sources/docs/e_buffer_neighbors.md

 ```
 ----------------

-# Proximity Analysis - Buffers, Nearest Neighbor, Adjacency
+# Proximity Analysis - Buffers, Nearest Neighbor
-In this chater we are going to dig into some of the most common geospatial operations.
+In this chapter we are going to dig into some of the most common geospatial operations.
 After this section you will be able to answer simple questions like "where is the nearest wendy's?", "Are there any homes within 50 yards of a highway?".

 ## Buffer Analysis